 - Any device with a power light or standby indicator light

-2. Consider leaving your microwave and VCR unplugged until you need it.
-It'll mean a few less clocks in your life, but that might actually be nice.
+- Consider leaving your microwave unplugged until you need it.
+It'll mean one less clock in your life, but that might actually be nice.

-3. Plug all of your computer components into a power strip.
+- Plug all of your computer components into a power strip.
 Then, flip the strip off when you're done using your computer.
-Do the same for your TV, DVD player and other home entertainment devices.
+Do the same for your TV and other home entertainment devices.